Rlee719/academic-kickstart/content/authors/rlee/_index.md

 interests:
 - Computer Vision
-- Deep Learning
-- Representation Learning
+- Image Restoration
+- Neural Architecture Search

 education:
   courses:
   - course: BSc in Electronic Information Engineering
     institution: Huazhong University of Science and Technology
     year: 2017~2021
+experience:
+  intern:
+  - Netease Inc.
 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the